Emberlynn-Loo/tp/docs/DeveloperGuide.md

 Step 8: `AddAttributeCommand#execute` returns the `CommandResult` object to the `LogicManager` component.

-The following sequence diagram shows how the `AddAttribute` shows how the `AddAttribute` command works:
+The following sequence diagram shows how the `AddAttribute` command works:

 ![AttributeAdditionSequenceDiagram](images/AttributeAdditionSequenceDiagram.png)